JavierLimon/javier-blog/_posts/2020-09-28-Vault-Start-production-part-1.md

 ## [](#header-3)In this post we will cover

+* Apply the memory lock to the Docker container.
 * Download Binary from Hashicorp web page.
 * Install Vault in a Docker container (Ubuntu 20.04 LTS).
 * Create the configurations files.